lastra-dev/text-to-forms/README.md

 ## Usage example

-This tool can be specially useful when you have written an exam in Word or PDF, and you need to copy it to a Google form imagine having to copy a hundred questions with its answers one by one.
+This tool can be specially useful when you have written an exam in Word or PDF, and you need to copy it to a Google form.
+Imagine having to copy a hundred questions with its answers one by one.

 ## Release History